-No, seriously, Real Steel IS like Rocky meets Over the Top: an inspirational boxing movie mixed with a father and son building a severed relationship over a bizarre sporting competition.
+It is perhaps the silliest, dumbest, most moronic premise for a major movie this year: a father-son movie built around boxing robots.
+It's like Rocky meets Over the Top. or Rock 'Em, Sock 'Em: The Movie.
 By all means, the film should not work, and it should be a great disaster.
 Somehow, despite itself, Real Steel isn't as ridiculous as it could have been.
 This isn't to say that Real Steel is good: in many ways, it's so, so wrong.
 However, somehow the film stumbles into an acceptable, if not original, story.

 With that, Debra and Marvin leave Charlie's child at his doorstep.
 The child, Max (Dakota Goyo), doesn't know this man who clearly doesn't know or care for/about him, but he loves robot boxing.
 Charlie uses Marvin's money to buy a new bot, and despite the misgivings of his friend/love interest Bailey (Evangeline Lilly), Charlie goes off to make some money.
 Unfortunately for Charlie, Max forces him to take him along.
-Charlie quickly books a fight for his new robot, but while both Max and Charlie's friend/roboxing bookie Finn (Anthony Mackie) urge him to take an undercard, Charlie is so cocky he insists on the main event.
+Charlie quickly books a fight for his new robot, but while both Max and Charlie's friend/roboxing bookie Finn (Anthony Mackie) urge him to take an under-card, Charlie is so cocky he insists on the main event.
 Wouldn't you know it: Charlie's robot is crushed, and now Charlie and Max have to find parts to build yet another roboxer (note: I am claiming copyright for the term roboxer/roboxing).

 In a junkyard, Max finds a sparring robot named Atom, and somehow manages to dig him out in one night.
-To the surprise of everyone, Atom becomes a genuine roboxing powerhouse (namely because he is able to imitate the movements of people, in particular former boxer Charlie).
+To the surprise of everyone, Atom becomes a genuine roboxing powerhouse because he is able to imitate the movements of people, in particular former boxer Charlie.
 As Atom begins to take roboxing by storm, father and son soon start enjoying each other's company.
 Eventually, Atom faces the Mighty Zeus, the undisputed Roboxing Champion.
 One guess as to what happens to Charlie and Max, and if you've seen Rocky, one guess as to how the match ends.

 I have no idea if John Gatins was inspired by the two Sylvester Stallone vehicles, the story by Dan Gilroy and Jeremy Leven, or the Richard Matheson short story Steel, which it claims to have been part of the basis for Real Steel.
-However, assuming that Gatins didn't realize how Real Steel is painfully reminiscent of one of Stallone's best films (and one of his worst), it shows that in truth Hollywood does not have many (if any) original thoughts.
+However, assuming that Gatins didn't realize how Real Steel is painfully reminiscent of one of Stallone's best films and one of his worst, it shows that in truth Hollywood does not have many if any original ideas.

 Everything in the film is cliched: Charlie not caring about Max until he sees just how valuable his son is, Atom's rise to the top, the climatic fight with the Mighty Zeus.
-Also, the love story between Bailey and Charlie wasn't given much time (we have to see the little boy having a dance-off with a big robot could have been cut.
+Also, the love story between Bailey and Charlie wasn't given much time, and frankly the little boy having a dance-off with a big robot could have been cut.

 However, despite the myriad of flaws within Real Steel, the film manages to actually be somewhat entertaining.
 It can't be because of Shawn Levy's directing: Goyo makes Max one of the most annoying little boys in recent memory, and Levy manages to make little use of Lilly except as a romantic interest that never appears interested or interesting.